Stuffed cabbage cake filled with risotto and served with caramelized carrots, an elegant vegetarian festive meal.

 - Take off the heat and stir in the butter and the freshly grated hard cheese or Parmesan.
 Adjust the taste with salt and pepper.

 Assemble and bake:

-- While the risotto is cooking bring a large pot of water to a boil.
+- Blanch cabbage leaves: While the risotto is cooking bring a large pot of water to a boil.
 Add a large pinch of salt when it starts boiling.
 Blanch the large savoy cabbage leaves in two batches for about 4 minutes each batch.
 Let drain well.

-- Preheat the oven to 150 degrees Celsius/ 300 degrees Fahrenheit.
+- Preheat the oven to 300 degrees Fahrenheit (150 degrees Celsius).
 Butter a 20 cm/8-inch springform or cake pan.

-- Start by roasting the sesame seeds in a clean pan until they are fragrant.
+- Roast the sesame seeds in a clean pan until they are fragrant.
 Transfer to a plate immediately.

 - Peel the carrots and cut them into diagonal pieces.

 - Cook carrots: Heat the butter and cook the carrots until glossy.
 Sprinkle the sugar on top and let caramelize.
 Add the vegetable stock and bring to a boil.
 Simmer for about 10 minutes until the carrots are al dente and a bit sticky.